Canada company registration

 - Prior to company formation, it is essential to choose the correct type of company.
 Tetra Consultants will advise you on the most optimum business entity to suit your needs.
 Generally, the most common type of company in Canada is a corporation, which is the equivalent to a limited liability company.
 Subsequently, Tetra Consultants will recommend either a Federal Incorporation or a Provincial Incorporation, based on the scale of your business and your business goal in the region.

 - Depending on whether you choose Federal Incorporation or Provincial Incorporation, Tetra Consultants will search and register for pre-approval of your company’s name through the Newly Upgraded Automated Name Search report (NUANS name search report) or a provincial name search report.
 Corporate name pre-approval will be valid for 90 days from the date on the NUANS name search report.

-Step 3: Preparation and submission of relevant documents
+Step 3: Preparation and submission of relevant documents with Corporations Canada

 - After you have received pre-approval for your company’s name, you are required to prepare the documents required for a foreign director for incorporation of the company.
 This includes the application form, notarized passport copies and proof of address of individual directors and shareholders.
 Tetra Consultants will also draft the Articles of Incorporation and other relevant corporate documents, based on your business activity and corporate structure.